 Management of hypertension (HTN) should be determined after prolonged period of serial blood pressure (BP) measurements both in a clinic and at patient’s home.
 While there is ongoing discussion regarding what constitutes high BP and the definition often is guideline specific, there is an agreement that people with BP greater than 140/90 mmHg should be considered as candidates for pharmacological HTN treatment combined with lifestyle changes.
 HTN is treated in three steps, depending if BP is controlled.
 In step 1, patients who are younger than 55 years are prescribed ACE inhibitor (such as capoten or monopril) while older patients are prescribed calcium channel blocker (CCB) (such as amlodipine or diltiazem).
 Associated lifestyle changes involve diet (reduction in coffee and alcohol intake, low sodium diet) and exercise.
 Step 2 treatment, irrespective of patient’s age, involves combining ACE inhibitor with a diuretic (such as chlorthalidone or hydrochlorothiazide).
 If such treatment does not result in controlled BP, step 3 treatment asks that all patients, irrespective of age, are additionally prescribed CCB medication.

 Management of a symptomatic non-valvular atrial fibrillation (AFib) depends on persistence of the symptoms.
 Unless special circumstances are present, rate control therapy is attempted as first line of treatment and it usually involves a beta blocker (BB) or non-dihydropyridine calcium channel blocker (CCB).
 However, it is suggested that digoxin be considered as a therapeutic option to achieve rate control in patients with AFib and symptoms caused by rapid ventricular rates whose response to BB and/or CCB is inadequate, or where such rate-controlling drugs are contraindicated or not tolerated.
 Oral anticoagulation therapy (warfarin or DOAC) is always initiated for symptomatic AFib patients to prevent thrombotic event.
 If rate control does not produce desired results for about 3-4 weeks, rhythm control therapy is initiated and it most often involves dronedarone, flecainide, or amiodarone.
+According to Khouri, amiodarone is contra-indicated for patient diagnosed with CKD and it is advised to prescribe sodium channel blocker (SCB) such as propafenone6.
 Long term maintenance therapy is often combined with the oral anticoagulation.

 Patient case: John is a 70 years old male managed for CKD and HTN.
 He has severely decreased kidney function (eGFR = 35, absence of proteinuric CKD), has significant anemia (hemoglobin level of 95), no metabolic disturbances, and stable ferritin level of 110.
 John’s HTN is managed according to step 3 treatment (capoten (ACE inhibitor), diltiazem (CCB) and chlorthalidone (diuretics)).
 In addition, John takes low dose aspirin for lowering risk of CVD.